 - Living with intention gets better results

 - This world is amazing, and we don’t yet fully understand it (therefore why can’t the metaphysical be real, on some level?).

 I use several tools and techniques to help me out on a regular basis.
 In this post, I want to focus on smudging, or cleansing with smoke.
 If you’re not sure what smudging is or how to do it, read on.

 What is smudging?

 Smudging is a tool for cleansing spaces and people.
 The word is associated with the Native American ceremonial practice, and people all over the world use traditional Native American herbs when smudging, especially white sage, cedar, tobacco and sweetgrass (my favourite).

 Understandably, there’s some controversy around whether smudging is an inappropriate appropriation of indigenous practices.
-But burning fragrant incense, whether woods, barks, resins or herbs, is a traditional element of every spiritual practice I can think of, so my advice is to treat it with respect, trust your intuition (do you prefer sage, or is waving a joss stick around enough for the situation at hand?), and source your ingredients ethically – that is, not from a huge exploitative corporation 🙂
+But burning fragrant incense, whether woods, barks, resins or herbs, is a traditional element of every spiritual practice I can think of, so my advice is to treat it with respect, trust your intuition (do you prefer sage, or is waving a joss stick around enough for the situation at hand?), and source your ingredients ethically.

 When should you smudge?

 Whenever a space feels murky – or your own energies feel murky.
 If you’re wondering what I mean, think about a time when you moved into a new home.
 Did it feel like it really ‘belonged’ to you at first, or did it still feel as though the last inhabitants had left traces of energy behind?